benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 > Chekhov**

 As Elanor says in the video above, we don't even know what tomorrow's problems are yet; so we need problem *finders*, not just problem *solvers*.
-Art/artists have a key role to play in this (just ask Chekov).
+Art and artists have a key role to play in this (just ask Chekov).

 ### Why are you the best person to do this?